zoobab/hsbxlsite/content/events/byteweek/2019/gnuradio.md

 image: "gnuradio.png"
 ---

-Hacking on the GNU Radio codebase & related project wil lhappen.
+Hacking on the GNU Radio codebase & related project will happen.
 A casual hands-on tutorial/workshop about Software Defined Radio and Wireless Hacking will take place on one of the days.